pikaroot/pikaroot.github.io/_blogs/2023-02-17-HAVOC_Framework.md

 ---
-title: 'Red Team Ops: HAVOC Framework'
+title: "[Red Teaming] HAVOC Framework"
 ---
 This is a simple guide on how to utilize Havoc C2 Framework.